New to IELTS? Try a test with my feedback

 I was on Twitter the other day and someone shared a website that has an interactive chart of all the phonemic sounds – I thought something like that would be great on your site because students would be able to click on a sound and hear the pronunciation immediately, without having to go and check it elsewhere.
 So if you were trying to explain something, you wouldn’t need to make a separate video or audio file every time.
 You could just embed the interactive chart on every page, and that would save a lot of hassle in the long run.
 It’s called ‘Seeingspeech.ac.uk’.
 I haven’t quite worked out what to do with it, but you’re more techie than me so I’m sure you won’t have a problem using it.
 I think it’s just a simple case of clicking on a sound and it plays automatically.

 Anyway, I can’t wait to see it in action – let me know what you think,

 Task 2 Model Answer

 Click here AFTER you've submitted your Task 2

 Mobile phones have had an enormous impact on many aspects of our lives.
-They have significantly changed the way we communicate with each other in both our personal and our professional lives and they clearly have many advantages.
+They have significantly changed the way we communicate with each other in both our personal and our professional lives, and they clearly have a number of advantages.
 However, there are several drawbacks to being constantly available and connected to the internet, which I will outline below.

-On the other hand, there are several obvious benefits.
-The most powerful argument in favour of mobile phones is that they can be used to call for help in the most inaccessible places, for example when a car breaks down in a remote area, and emergency services can be called to the scene of an accident without delay.
+On the other hand, there are obvious benefits.
+The most powerful argument in their favour is that they can be used to call for help in the most inaccessible places, for example when a car breaks down in a remote area, and emergency services can be called to the scene of an accident without delay.
 Moreover, being easily contactable every minute of the day has real advantages for business people and for working parents.